 When we live for goals that are primarily fueled by extrinsic motivation – social acceptance, recognition, respect, money, career advancement, self-esteem – we lose our personal connection, our personal involvement, motivation and striving.
-We lose the felt experience of personal engagement, we lose the ability to feel the value of what we are doing and the personal meaning of the process itself.
+We lose the personal meaning that keep our goals relevant and sustainable.

 When we are personally connected to the process of our lives, our goal(s) become feasible and meaningful by-products of that same process.